 There are, of course, some drawbacks to selling your patent outright.
 Keep in mind that once you sell your patent, you lose any right to potential future profits your patent may generate.

-Selling your patent is a one-time transaction that can offer a payout upfront, but with the risk that you may be giving up additional financial gain should your patent become successful later on.
-By giving up the rights to the business decisions, you give up how the patent is presented to the public.
+Selling is a one-time transaction that can offer a payout upfront, but with the risk that you may be giving up additional financial gain should your patent become successful later on.
+By giving up the licensing rights to the business decisions, you give up how the patent is presented to the public.

 Licensing Your Patent